Y. Ramavaram mandal

-Yarlagadda Ramavaram, commonly known as Y. Ramavaram, is one of the 22 mandals in Alluri Sitharama Raju district of Andhra Pradesh.
+Yarlagadda Ramavaram, commonly known as Y. Ramavaram, is one of the 22 mandals in Polavaram district of Andhra Pradesh.
 As per census 2011, there are 137 villages in this mandal.

 Demographics

 Yarlagadda Ramavaram mandal has total population of 28,614 as per the census 2011 out of which 13,757 are males while 14,857 are females.
 The average sex ratio of Yarlagadda Ramavaram mandal is 1080.
 The total literacy rate of the mandal is 44%.

 Villages

 List of villages in Yarlagadda Ramavaram mandal.